U.S. puts Hikvision, Chinese security bureaus on economic blacklist

 Hikvision, officially known as Hangzhou Hikvision Digital Technology Co Ltd, with a market value of about $42 billion, calls itself the world’s largest video surveillance gear maker.
 Reuters reported in August Hikvision receives nearly 30% of its 50 billion yuan ($7 billion) in revenue from overseas.

+China faces growing condemnation from Western capitals and rights groups for setting up facilities that U.N. experts describe as mass detention centers holding more than 1 million ethnic Uighurs and other Muslims.

+U.S. Secretary of State Mike Pompeo said last week at the Vatican that “when the state rules absolutely, it demands its citizens worship government, not God.
+That’s why China has put more than one million Uighur Muslims ... in internment camps and is why it throws Christian pastors in jail.”

-John Honovich, founder of surveillance video research company IPVM, said Hikvision and Dahua both use Intel, Nvidia, Ambarella, Western Digital and Seagates as suppliers and that the impact on the Chinese companies would be “devastating.”
-Shares in Ambarella fell more than 9% on the news.
+John Honovich, founder of surveillance video research company IPVM, said Hikvision and Dahua both use Intel Corp (INTC.O), Nvidia Corp (NVDA.O), Ambarella Inc (AMBA.O), Western Digital (WDC.O) and Seagate Technology (STX.O) as suppliers and that the impact on the Chinese companies would be “devastating.”
+Shares in Ambarella fell 12% in afterhours trading on the news.

 In August, the Trump administration released an interim rule banning federal purchases of telecommunications equipment from five Chinese companies, including Huawei and Hikvision.